Jonatha32/holbertonschool-printf/README.md

 # _PRINTF PROJECT

-Write your own printf function.
+Write your own printf function. 🦁

+### Tasks:

+Write a function that produces results according to the format.

+Return: the number of characters printed (excluding the null byte used to terminate the output to strings). write the output to stdout, the standard output stream

+You must handle the following conversion specifiers:

+%c

+%s

+%%

+%d

+%i

 ## What is printf? 😕